ikhan-springs/cs1450/README.md

 Assignment #5: Program using Generic

-Assignment #6 was cancelled due to start of COVID-19 pandemic.
+Assignment #6 was canceled due to start of COVID-19 pandemic.

 Assignment #7: Escape room simulation